exercism/jq/concepts/basics/introduction.md

 # Introduction

+We'll assume you are familiar with JSON syntax and data types.

 jq works by passing the incoming JSON data through a _single expression_ (written as a _pipeline of filters_) to achieve the desired transformed data.

 ~~~~exercism/note